CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 #### Windows

 1. Make sure Docker is running by opening the Docker Desktop app.
 2. Open the command prompt.
 Navigate to the location of the `clean-and-green-philly` repository.
-Run `cd data` and then `docker-compose run vacant-lots-proj`.
+Run `cd data` and then `docker compose run vacant-lots-proj`.
 3. When the script is done running, you’ll get a notification.
-When you’re done, to shut off the Docker container (which uses memory), run `docker-compose down`.
+When you’re done, to shut off the Docker container (which uses memory), run `docker compose down`.

 #### Linux

 1. In the terminal, navigate to your repository location using `cd path/to/clean-and-green-philly`.
 Then run `cd data` to move into the `data` directory.
-2. Run `docker-compose run vacant-lots-proj`.
+2. Run `docker compose run vacant-lots-proj`.
 Enter your password if requested.
 If you run into an error message related to "KEY_ID" or something similar, you may have to do the following:
-   - Hard-code your `VACANT_LOTS_DB` variable in `docker-compose.yml`.
+   - Hard-code your `VACANT_LOTS_DB` variable in `docker compose.yml`.

 The backend also works on WSL Ubuntu running Docker for Linux on Windows 10.

-3. When you're finished, and you want to shut down the Docker container, run `docker-compose down`.
+3. When you're finished, and you want to shut down the Docker container, run `docker compose down`.

 #### macOS

 In the terminal, use the `cd` command to navigate to your repository location, and then into the `data` directory.
-Run `docker-compose run vacant-lots-proj`.
-This command starts Docker Compose and sets up your environment as defined in your `docker-compose.yml` file.
-When you're finished and want to shut down the Docker containers, run `docker-compose down`.
+Run `docker compose run vacant-lots-proj`.
+This command starts Docker Compose and sets up your environment as defined in your `docker compose.yml` file.
+When you're finished and want to shut down the Docker containers, run `docker compose down`.

 ### PostgreSQL